markjamesm/Clavier/README.md

-# ⋆𝄞⋆ Clavier CMS ⋆𝄞⋆
+# ⚙️ Sprocket CMS ⚙️

-Clavier is a modern, flexible headless CMS.
+Sprocket is a modern, flexible headless CMS written in .NET.

 ## Project Status

-Development is in an early alpha stage so expect many changes in the coming weeks!
+Development is in a very early alpha stage so expect many changes in the coming weeks!

 ## Planned Features

-Some of the planned features include:
+Some planned features include:

 * Easy to use
 * Lightweight and performance oriented
 * Extensible
 * i18n support

+These are subject to change as the project evolves.